-South American bloc strikes long-sought Europe trade deal
+South American bloc strikes long-sought EU free trade deal

 Juncker said the deal would remove most tariffs on EU exports to Mercosur, saving more than 4 billion euros ($4.5 billion) worth of duties each year, four times as much as Europe’s pact with Japan.

 The commission, which negotiates trade deals on behalf of the 28-nation EU, said the agreement is particularly important for industrial sectors like cars and car parts, machinery, chemicals, pharmaceuticals as well as clothing and footwear.
+Mercosur hopes to benefit with more exports of agricultural products including beef, poultry and sugar.

-The agricultural and food sector also stands to benefit, particularly products like chocolates, wine and spirits, according to the UU.
+The EU’s farm and food sector also stands to gain, particularly products like chocolates, wine and spirits.

-The commission said the deal will ease border checks and cut red tape.

-The deal still must be ratified by the legislatures of all the countries involved.
+The commission said the deal, which still must be ratified by the legislatures of all the countries involved, will also ease border checks and cut red tape.

 The agreement brings to 15 the number of pacts the EU has concluded since 2014, most recently with Canada and Japan, and comes as the bloc pushes ahead with international trade deals.

-It is determined to remain a flag-bearer of the global rules-based system at a time when that system is being challenged by a Trump administration skeptical of free trade.
+Brazilian President Jair Bolsonaro called it one “of the most important trade agreements of all times.”

+The Brazilian government said the deal would boost Latin America’s largest economy by slashing tariffs for some agricultural products like orange juice, fruit and instant coffee, and expanding access via quotas for beef, ethanol and sugar.

 Negotiations began on June 28, 1999, but have taken a long and torturous path marked by breaks and frustrations, as the countries’ different sensitivities and priorities were taken into account.